dgaydukov/cert-aws/files/sa.md

 you can singIn to aws management console with simple AD account it doesn't support trust relationship, schema extension, multi-factor auth.
 * AD Connector - connector to redirect all request to your on-premises AD.
 So it basically directory gateway that forward requests to on-premise AD.

+###### Wavelength
+Wavelength combines 5G networks with aws compute/storage services.
+You should use it when you want your aws services to be accessed from mobile devices with low latency.
+Wavelength Zone - aws infra (compute/storage) deployed directly to telecom provider's datacenter so traffic reach aws infra without leaving provider network.
+Carrier gateway - provides connection between subnet in watelength zone and telecom carrier (provider).
+So it provides NAT service from subnet IP range to provider's IP range.

+Local Zone - aws solution where aws services are located locally near your end-users providing low latency.
+Outpost - aws rack with compute/memory devices that you install on-premises and run it through aws management console.

 ### Networking
 ###### NIC